 CLNodeInfos

-There is a built-in heartbeat mechanism very similar to JDBC_PING from jGroups, but part of SAP Commerce Cloud.
-CLNodeInfos is a name of the database table where the cluster configuration is stored.
+There is a built-in heartbeat mechanism very similar to JDBC_PING from JGroups, but it is part of SAP Commerce Cloud.
+CLNodeInfos is the name of the database table where the cluster configuration is stored.

-Nodes are assigned to the clusterIds automatically using CLNodeInfos table.
-This mode is active if autodiscovery is set to true: cluster.nodes.autodiscovery=true
+Nodes are assigned to the clusterIds automatically using the CLNodeInfos table.
+This mode is active if autodiscovery is set to true:

-Each SAP Commerce Cloud instance sends a heartbeat to the database by updating CLNodeInfos table with the current timestamp.
+Each SAP Commerce Cloud instance sends a heartbeat to the database by updating the CLNodeInfos table with the current timestamp.
 The default interval is 10000 ms and can be customized by changing cluster.nodes.stale.interval.
-So if the node is dead or it doesn’t have enough resources or broken connection to the database, the stale entry in CLNodeInfos will be treated as a signal for excluding such node from the cluster.
-If SAP Commerce Cloud is stopped gracefully, the system stops sending heartbeat, releases the cluster ID from the CLNodesInfo table.
+So if the node is dead, doesn’t have enough resources, or has a broken connection to the database, the stale entry in CLNodeInfos will be treated as a signal for excluding such a node from the cluster.
+If SAP Commerce Cloud is stopped gracefully, the system stops sending the heartbeat and releases the cluster ID from the CLNodesInfo table.

-cluster.nodes.stale.timeout is a max allowed ping delay.
-SAP Commerce stores all ping timestamps in the database and find stale nodes by comparing the last received ping time stamp with the current time delayed by this value.
+cluster.nodes.stale.timeout is the maximum allowed ping delay.
+SAP Commerce stores all ping timestamps in the database and finds stale nodes by comparing the last received ping timestamp with the current time delayed by this value.
 The default value is 30000 ms.

 If a node is not responding, it may or may not stop pinging others.
-The ability to ping other nodes is not a good measure of healthiness of a node.
-So, it is recommended to build more comprehensive cluster health check mechanisms than provided out of the box.
-Very often these mechanisms should be project-specific.
-The best option is implementing a health check API which is able to quickly return the operational status and indicate its ability to connect to the SAP Commerce Cloud API or controllers.
+The ability to ping other nodes is not a good measure of the healthiness of a node.
+So, it is recommended to build more comprehensive cluster health check mechanisms than those provided out of the box.
+Very often, these mechanisms should be project-specific.
+The best option is implementing a health check API that is able to quickly return the operational status and indicate its ability to connect to the SAP Commerce Cloud API or controllers.

-CLNodeInfos is not used by cluster aware messaging system.
+CLNodeInfos is not used by the cluster-aware messaging system.
 The node ID is dynamic here.
-If you decide to run a cronjob on the node 3 (which is called clusterId here), this node 3 may point to the different servers.
-If a node leaves the cluster, their cluster ID can be reused by the next node joins the cluster.
-Each node knows its cluster id, and if the cronjob is set up to be run on the particular cluster id, only this instance will let it run.
+If you decide to run a cronjob on node 3, which is called clusterId here, this node 3 may point to different servers.
+If a node leaves the cluster, its cluster ID can be reused by the next node that joins the cluster.
+Each node knows its cluster ID, and if the cronjob is set up to run on a particular cluster ID, only this instance will let it run.

 IPv4